rakaar/rakaar.github.io/readings.md

 title: Readings
 permalink: /readings/
 ---

+## The Vital Question by Nick Lane

+A great book about the origin of life- how life evolved early under the ocean, and then lead to eukaryotes.
+Nick's core argument is that the endosymbiosis caused the way life it is currently - 2 sexes, seperation of germline cells and somatic cells, aging and death.
+At several places, it was difficult to grasp the details.
+But Nick also gives the big picture idea at the end, which helps the reader back on track. ([notes](https://rakaar.github.io/obs-notes/the-vital-question-2))

+## Project Hail Mary by Andy Weir

+It's an amazing experience to read the book and watch movie while it is a cultural phenomenon.
+Andy is a great writer who blends scientific elements into the story well!

 ##  The conquest of Happiness by Bertrand Russell

 This is a self-help book written in 1930.
 The main thing Russell wanted to convey through this book is that one could be happy if one is involved in a pursuit, something bigger than them because it is valuable to the world, rather than because of personal ego.
 A message similar to Man's search for meaning in Viktor Frankl.